 Other startup companies spun out from Berlin universities like Dendropharm, a spin-off from the Freie Universität, quickly joined labfolder’s customer base.
 And labfolder will no doubt find more clients as an increasing number of companies takes off in the city.

 There are around 60 accelerators and incubators in Berlin supporting such startups.
-Bayer opened its CoLaborator in May 2014 as a labspace for new companies in life sciences with ideas related to the pharma’s research interests; Pfizer started its own, the Berlin Healthcare Lab, the same year.
+Bayer opened its CoLaborator in May 2014 as a labspace for new companies in life sciences with ideas related to the pharma’s research interests; Pfizer started its own, the Berlin Healthcare Hub, the same year.

 For digital medicine, there’s Flying Health, located right in the heart of the city.
-Its residents includes a number of startups that monitor features like mental health, as well as M-Sense, which attempts to predict the onset of migraines and headaches.
+Its residents include a number of startups that monitor features like mental health, as well as M-Sense, which attempts to predict the onset of migraines and headaches.

 Current & Future Directions